jessicaw9494/github-tutorial/README.md

 ---
 ## Workflow & Commands
 * What are the common workflows and commands you will need to know when using Git&Github?
+    * `git status`: This command is to make sure everything you are typing has not errors and will inform you when you do this command.
+    * `git add `: This command will let you add a remote repository.
+    * `git commit -m ""`: This command will allow you to write a message as a reminder of what change you had made.
+    * `git push`: This command will push your changes to Github in order to be viewed by the public and/or shared to the public.

 ---
+## Collaboration
+Have you ever wanted to collaborate on a project with someone, fix an error that they made, or simply improve their code?
+Well you can with Git&Github!

+* _**Fork and Clone!**_: Forking and Cloning is an easy way to bring someone else's repository to you and then you can make the changes.
+    * To Fork, all you need to do is press the Fork button on the other person's repository page and you know when it's complete when you see `forked from username/repositoryname` under your username.
+    * To Clone, go to your c9 account and type in 'git clone' with the SSH URL that can found in the right hand side of your repository page on Github.
+* Just because you have saved and copied one's project does not mean your done!
+You must share and be accepted by the other user!
+That's why we have _**Pull Requests**_.
+    * To make your pull request, you must press the green quared button on your Github repo page and then press _'Create pull request'_.
+    * From there, the other person can view your edits/changes before they accept your changes.

+---
+## Error Handling

+When you come across an error, no fret!

+* If you ever `init` in the wrong directory, you can `cd` your way out and then remove your repository by using the command `rm -rf dir-name`.